 Watch this video by Data Exposed to learn more about Flexible Server’s advantages.

 Data Exposed touches on a wide range of Azure data content.
-It is a good resource for developers.

 Flexible Server Pricing & TCO

 All three MySQL Flexible Server tiers offer a storage range between 20 GiB and 16 TiB and the same backup retention period range of 1-35 days.
 However, they differ in core count and memory per vCore.
 Choosing a compute tier affects the database IOPS and pricing.